07th-mod/Higurashi_Installer_WPF/README.md

 # WARNING: This repo is no longer used!
-Please visit the new installer repo at https://github.com/07th-mod/python-patcher
+Please visit the wiki http://07th-mod.com/wiki/ or the new installer repo at https://github.com/07th-mod/python-patcher

 ## Read me first!